scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 other analyses, namely `GlobalEffects` that computes for each function whether this function modifies the global state (including I/O, random generators, etc.) and `ArgumentEffects` that computes for each argument of each function whether this argument may be updated in the function body.
-These three analyses works inter-procedurally, as illustrated by the following example:
+These three analyses work inter-procedurally, as illustrated by the following example:

 .. code-block:: python